unicode-org/message-format-wg/spec/formatting.md

    - The resolved mapping of _options_.
    - If the _expression_ includes an _operand_, its resolved value.

-   The shapes of the resolved _operand_ and _option_ values are implementation-defined.
+   The form that resolved _operand_ and _option_ values take is implementation-defined.

    An implementation MAY pass additional arguments to the function, as long as reasonable precautions are taken to keep the function interface